michaelhintz16/cpnt262-2/README.md

 *  For the figures i used the DomElement method.
 *  created all the divs using docuemnt.createElement
 *  used appendchild to run it all on the html page.
+*  coouldent get the hight to work. but realised its the same line of code as the width just height instead.